-Bill Hare (Climate Action Tracker), Lisa Luna (Climate Action Tracker), Paola Yanguas-Parra (Climate Action Tracker), Moderator: Yvonne Deng (Ecofys); Panellists: Hanna Fekete, NewClimate Institute (Germany), Harald Winkler, University of Cape Town (South Africa), Michel den Elzen, PBL Netherlands Environmental Assessment Agency (Netherlands), Yasuko Kameyama, National Institute for Environmental Studies, (Japan) The Climate Action Tracker (CAT) team will present the results of the its most recent equity assessment of (I)NDCs against the Paris Agreement warming limit and provide scientific input to key stakeholders involved in the discussions going on at the national and international levels around the climate equity, ambition and comparability of effort.
-The event will consist of a set of presentations to introduce the Climate Action Tracker methodology to rate emissions targets at the county level and the results of the most recent CAT equity assessment of (I)NDCs.
-This will be followed by a panel discussion about fairness and comparability of effort, involving different stakeholders, which will present their views on the issue.
-2nd EbA Knowledge Day - Strengthening Ecosystem-based Adaptation in Policy Frameworks: Communicating Benefits, developing Financing Strategies Organisations: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH; Germany under the Friends of EbA (FEBA) Network; International Union for the Conservation of Nature (IUCN); International Institute for Environment and Development (IIED) Speakers:
+Hanna Faceted, New Climate Institute, Germany; Paola Yanguas-Parra, Climate Analytics, Colombia; Michel den Elzen (tbc), PBL Netherlands Environmental Assessment Agency, Netherlands; Yasuko Kameyama /Center for Social and Environmental Systems Research, Japan The event will consist of a set of presentations to introduce the Climate Action Tracker methodology to rate emissions targets at the county level and the results of the most recent equity assessment of (I)NDCs against the Paris Agreement warming limit, with the aim of opening a discussion about fairness and comparability of effort, involving different stakeholders, who will present their views on the issue.
+2nd EbA Knowledge Day - Strengthening Ecosystem-based Adaptation in Policy Frameworks: Communicating Benefits, developing Financing Strategies Organisations: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH; Germany under the Friends of EbA (FEBA) Network; International Union for the Conservation of Nature (IUCN); International Institute for Environment and Development (IIED) Speaker:

 Representative from German Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety (BMUB), Germany (tbc); Nathalie Seddon, Oxford University/IIED; Dr. Juan Carlos Arredondo Bruns (tbc), SEMARNAT, Government of Mexico; Victor Orindi (tbc), Adaptation Consortium, Kenya; Musonda Mumba (tbc), UN-Environment EbA knowledge day brings together UN negotiators, policy makers, practitioners, researchers, and donors working on issues dealing with climate adaptation, ecosystem management and human resilience: It aims to - a) share knowledge on approaches for strengthening EbA into international and national policy frameworks including SDGs and NDCs - b) showcase effectiveness and evidence of EbA benefits - c) identify gaps and opportunities to make financing effective, and - d) share experiences, methods and tools and implementation examples for strengthening EbA into climate change and sector policies (market place with poster inputs).
 The event (including a panel discussion and marketplace) is organised by GIZ, IUCN and IIED under the Friends of EbA (FEBA) network with the aim to enhance knowledge and to strengthen EbA in climate change and bio-diversity policies.
 FEBA consists of more than 40 international organisations including UNFCCC and CBD.
-Energy, Health and Climate Change: Examining Linkages for Inclusivity and Sustainable Development Organisations: African Centre for Technology Studies (ACTS); Climate Interactive; HIVOS Speakers:
+Energy, Health and Climate Change: Examining Linkages for Inclusivity and Sustainable Development Organisations: African Centre for Technology Studies (ACTS); Climate Interactive; HIVOS Speaker: